tnir/gitaly/REVIEWING.md

 change and remove comments.

-In order to keep your review focused it is important to be selective about what you comment on, and the Start/Submit feature is very helpful for this.
+In order to keep your review focused it is important to be selective about what you do and do not say, and the Start/Submit feature is very helpful for this.

 #### Ask yourself if your comments are necessary